MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaDomainVerificationDnsRecord.md

 ```

 ### -RecordType
-Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, Txt.
+Indicates what type of DNS record this entity represents.
+The value can be one of the following: CName, Mx, Srv, Txt.

 ```yaml
 Type: String